 Pesto can be made from really anything: We’ve all seen pesto made with basil of course, but you can also use mint, parsley, cilantro and other herbs.
-In this case I use ramps (or other wild green onions).
-This is a great use for ramps of course, but also three-cornered leeks, “lawn onions,” or chives, or really any green onion or scallion.
+In this case I am making ramp pesto, although you can use other green onions, wild or cultivated.

 When I make pesto I want it to last a while in the fridge, so I blanch the greens first.
 You don’t have to do this, but blanching your green things goes a long way to preventing the dreaded “brown pesto” problem we all face with unused pesto.
 Blanching kills the enzymes that cause browning.

-Here’s how I blanch my onions for this recipe:
+Here’s how I blanch my green onions for this recipe:

 - You will need two or three big handfuls of fresh ramp leaves, about 2 cups, chopped more or less — only you’re not chopping them yet.
 Get a huge pot of water boiling and add a handful of salt.